barryclark/jekyll-now/_posts/2017-5-20-Null-conditional-fun.md

 ![Image of fork in the road]({{ site.baseurl }}/images/forkintheroad.jpg)

-The other day I ran into a usage of the null conditional operator (added in C# 6) that made me realize that we can get our terseness on in some additional situations.
-Instead of having to do a thing like this to ensure no nulls:
+The other day I ran into a usage of the null conditional operator (added in C# 6) that made me realize that we can get our terseness on in some additional situations. <!--more-->Instead of having to do a thing like this to ensure no nulls:

 ```
 var thing = someParameter != null && someProperty.subProperty != null && someSubProperty.subPropCollection != null